The5w2h/AIandML/README.md

   * Calculate **performance metrics**
   * Make verdict

-Feature Scaling
+#### Feature Scaling
+> RULE
-RULE: Feature scaling is applied in Columns.
+> Feature scaling is applied in Columns.
 Can’t be applied across a column.

 Normalization: Values always between [0;1]
 Get max in the col
 Get min in the col